BerkeleyHCI/edg-ide/ide-getting-started.md

 Recompile, and there should be no more errors.

 > Abstract types are useful primarily in libraries to preserve alternatives, the refinement of which is left to the top-level designer.
-> For example, BoardTop defines a default set of refinements for 0603 surface-mount components, but because libraries are written with (for example) abstract Resistor classes, you can select a resistor and override it with a through-hole part, such as `AxialResistor`.
+> For example, SimpleBoardTop defines a default set of refinements for 0603 surface-mount components, but because libraries are written with (for example) abstract Resistor classes, you can select a resistor and override it with a through-hole part, such as `AxialResistor`.

 ### Advanced: arraying LEDs
 _In this section, you'll modify the GUI-inserted code to programmatically create an array of LEDs._